12 Best Places to Stay in Thailand for Families in 2026

 If you’ve ever seen a postcard of Thailand—with longtail boats, turquoise water, and towering cliffs—that’s Krabi.
 It’s wild, beautiful, and surprisingly chill for a place that shows up on so many bucket lists.

 We loved the slower pace here.
 And if you’re thinking about hopping to nearby islands like Koh Phi Phi or Koh Lanta?
 Krabi makes that super easy.
+Just avoid peak season, especially Ao Nang can get very busy.

-Read my article on the best things to do with kids in Krabi.
+👉 Read my article on The Best Things to Do With Kids in Krabi.

 A woman and two girls walking on a beach.